 Now that you have the answers and details you need, you may be ready for an application.
 An easy to complete electronic application and questionnaire will be emailed to you.
 Completing the application typically takes less than 45 minutes.
 Upon receipt and approval of your application, we will begin background checks, fingerprints, and reference paperwork.

 During Step 2, applicants begin the required online Wisconsin foster parent pre-placement training.
 The course includes 7 short videos and is a great introduction to being a Wisconsin Foster Parent.
 The videos are a very nice introduction to fostering in Wisconsin.

 Upon receipt of a favorable background check and references, the first interview is scheduled.
 Additionally, there will be several required home visits.
 The licensing specialist will conduct phone interviews as well as in-person visits.
 All interviews and visits are casual and confidential.

 Your home does not need to be "ready" at the first home visit.
 Rest assured, your licensing specialist will guide you through the legal requirements of preparing your home to welcome foster children.
 Meetings and visits are scheduled at a comfortable pace and new foster parents always know what to expect during the next appointment.

 Wisconsin requires new foster parents to complete 30-hours of classroom training.
 CCR's new foster parent training provides the necessary education and tools to care for children with trauma histories and heightened emotions and behaviors.
 Classes are held in two sessions of two days each.

+By now, you understand why getting a foster care license takes so long.
 Upon completion of all paperwork, home visits, and training, a home study will be written.
 At this time, a foster care license will be issued and filed with the state of Wisconsin.
 You are now ready to accept foster children and become part of a child's healing process!